PauseAI/pauseai-website/src/posts/local-organizing.md

 Thank you so much for your time, and I look forward to hearing from you soon!

-{include link to e.g. your local group’s meetup page, plus a brief description of how volunteers can get involved.}
+(include link to e.g. your local group’s meetup page, plus a brief description of how volunteers can get involved.)

 ### Speaking at group meetings